t1coz/examPrep/README.md

-# examPrep
-Preperaring for exams, sorta.
+# Preperaring for exams, sorta.